Is Employee Engagement Equal to Employee Loyalty?

 Enabling the Power of forbidden

 Since the beginning of mankind’s journey forbidden has been the most attractive.
-Technology disruption has led to relative comparison of jobs on multiple social media platforms, Raising employees’s career growth aspirations and expectations.
+Technology disruption has led to a relative comparison of jobs on multiple social media platforms, Raising employees’ career growth aspirations and expectations.
 Constant social connectivity has had a huge effect on happiness quotient at work.
-It is not about being ungrateful for what we have; but simply about getting lured by the power of the forbidden.
-It is not so much that one is looking for another job, as much as looking for one’s own reflection – the other half of an adventurer.
-Today an employee looks for exciting and challenging work followed by career growth, learning and development as per a poll published in the book Love ‘em or Lose ‘em.
+It is not about being ungrateful for what we have, but simply about getting lured by the power of the forbidden.
+It is not so much that one is looking for another job, as much as looking at one’s own reflection – the other half of an adventurer.
+Today an employee looks for exciting and challenging work followed by career growth, learning, and development as per a poll published in the book Love ‘em or Lose ‘em.
 So then what inhibits the organizations to simply adapt to the new burgeoning trend?
 Is digitization creating more complex engagement models?

 Creating complex engagement models

 With multi-generation workforce, employee engagement has become more complexed.
 A new generation of leadership and employee is shaping, categorized by an ease with digital communications and a willingness to embrace the virtual work environment.
 There is a major shift towards a fast-paced and collaborative environment where self-expression is encouraged.
 “Digital employee experience” is a major HR trend.
 Majority of the workforce entailing millennials fully embrace mobile and social media and they are well educated, technology savvy and goal oriented.
 Liberal use of new media and collaboration tools can empower employee engagement, encourage teamwork and support spontaneous recognition.
 The present workforce of multi-taskers needs a multichannel engagement model which is more complex than before.
 However, the other battle is how to address the non – millennials in a multi-generation organization environment and structure?
 Organizations continue to face more agility issue than ever before.